hardlizard/hardLizard0-Engine/README.md

 - Entities
   - [x] Player - Being user controllable mob
-  - [o] Mob - Being damageable and damaging NPC.
+  - [x] Mob - Being damageable and damaging NPC.
   - [ ] NPC - Being movable, interactable sprite.
   - [ ] Cursor - For use in menus.
   - [ ] Projectile - Moves using AI, damages on collision, despawns on collision.
   - [ ] Obj (No AI) - Boxes, Chests, Question Blocks, etc.
   - [ ] Items - Usable items that are held in inventory and selected for use.
   - [ ] Map - World Map, Dungeon, etc Maps.
+  - [x] Health
+  - [x] Death

 - Components
   - [ ] Player Singleton - The player singleton will contain one off information for the player entity.
   -[x] PVA
     - [x] Position
     - [x] Velocity